Parallel-in-Time/pySDC/README.md

 * vanderpol: the van der pol oscillator

 To run one of these, add the root directory of pySDC to your PYTHONPATH and execute `python playground` (this could be done e.g. via `PYTHONPATH=../.. python playground.py`).
 Note that all this requires Python 3!
+For Python 2 support, check out the python2 branch.

 Each of these examples should demonstrate some features of this code, e.g. MLSDC/PFASST and an IMEX sweeper for the heat equation, the Boris-SDC approach in the particle case and the LU decomposition as well as the application of a